Model (person): Runway modelling

 Top runway models travel around the world to attend fashion shows.
 The most prestigious events are held in New York City, London, Paris, and Milan.
-Second-tier international fashion centre cities include Rome, Florence, Venice, Brescia, Barcelona, Los Angeles, Tokyo, and Moscow.

 The criteria for runway models include certain height and weight requirements.
 The British Association of Model Agents (AMA) says that female models should be around 34"-24"-34" and between 5 ft 8 in and 5 ft 11 in tall.
 The average model is very slender.
 Those not meeting the size requirement may try to become a plus-size model.
 According to the New York Better Business Career Services website, the preferred dimensions for a male model are a height of 5 ft 11 in to 6 ft 2 in, a waist of 26–32 in and a chest measurement of 39–40 in.
 Male runway models are notably skinny and well toned.

 Male and female models must also possess clear skin, healthy hair, and attractive facial features.
 Stringent weight and body proportion guidelines form the selection criteria by which established, and would‑be, models are judged for their placement suitability, on an ongoing basis.
 There can be some variation regionally, and by market tier, subject to current prevailing trends at any point, in any era, by agents, agencies and end-clients.

 Formerly, the required measurements for models were 35"-23.5"-35" in (90-60-90 cm), the alleged measurements of Marilyn Monroe.
 Today's fashion models tend to have measurements closer to the AMA-recommended shape, but some – such as Afghan model Zohre Esmaeli – still have 35"-23.5"-35" measurements.
 Although in some fashion centres, a size 00 is more desirable than a size 0.

 The often thin shape of many fashion models has been criticised for warping girls' body image and encouraging eating disorders.
 Organisers of a fashion show in Madrid in September 2006 turned away models who were judged to be underweight by medical personnel who were on hand.
 In February 2007 a Uruguayan model, Luisel Ramos, died from heart problems secondary to malnutrition.
 Her sister Eliana Ramos also was a model and had died immediately after a runway show several months prior.
 They were amongst the three fashion models to die of malnutrition in a six-month span.
 The other victim was Ana Carolina Reston.
 Luisel Ramos died of heart failure caused by anorexia nervosa just after stepping off the catwalk.
 In 2015, France passed a law requiring models to be declared healthy by a doctor to participate in fashion shows.
 The law also requires re-touched images to be marked as such in magazines.